YPO Expedition Chapter

 Surrounded by stone arches and the glow of lanterns, we will raise a glass of Galician Albariño to the journey completed — and to the bonds forged on the road.

-Each evening along the Camino, we gather for dinner at our Parador or Pousada — sharing the day's stories over Galician seafood, local wines, and the warmth of shared experience.
+Throughout the journey: Each evening along the Camino, we gather for dinner at our Parador or Pousada — sharing the day's stories over Galician seafood, local wines, and the warmth of shared experience.

 Commit to the Camino